MakoWish/Faitour/emulators/http_root/README.md

 <!-- PROTECTED -->
 ```

-Any files containing this string as the first line will only be served after the user authenticates with our terrible credentials.
+Any files containing this string as the first line will only be served after the user authenticates with our intentionally-terrible credentials.